hailianghuang/Fine-mapping/readme.txt

 ----------------------
 Prerequisites
 ----------------------
-The R nnet package is required to run this method.
+The R nnet package is required for this method.

 ----------------------
 Usage